alexandrelombard/akka-sre/akka-benchmark/README.md

 _application_send_event.conf_ contains configuration about the VM that will send the event.
 The binding ports are different between the two configurations to allow the two applications to be started from a single host.

+### io.sarl.akka.publishsubscribe

+Testing communication between actors on two VM using network and the publish/subscribe feature of the akka-cluster-tools.
+First, start _AkkaCreateSubscribers_, then _AkkaCreatePublisher_ when the first one is initialized.